About Our HomeTown Gym

 Compared to a typical fitness franchise, we have:

-- Less monthly costs - Typical monthly franchise fees range from $529 per month to 5% of gross revenue.
-Our fee is a flat $349 monthly fee.
+- ZERO monthly costs - Typical monthly franchise fees range from $529 per month to 5% of gross revenue.

 - No hidden fees - If you read a franchise contract carefully, you'll notice a range of fees, everything from local and national marketing fees to a website fee to a failed payment fee.
 That $529 monthly fee mentioned above can quickly climb to over $2000 worth of monthly fees if you check the fine print.
-We have one fee $350.
-That's it.
+We have ZERO fees.

 - Fewer restrictions - Most franchises will have you purchase all of your equipment from only a few suppliers, work with just a few software vendors, and require very specific signage throughout your gym, among a list of other requirements.
 Although that guarantees a similar member experience at every gym in the franchise as well as fulfills the franchisor's end of the deal, we feel it's too restrictive for the true entrepreneur, the dreamer.
 Although we'll help you open a gym exactly like Ageless, you have the final say in everything.
 You're opening your gym.
 Why feel like you're handcuffed?